11 forgotten internationals who shone after returning from the abyss

 The central midfielder, who was having a tough time adjusting to the Premier League at club level, was made a scapegoat after that tournament and didn’t win a cap for three years between 2004 and 2006.

 A return to South America, and first club Estudiantes, revived his career.
-He won South American Footballer of the Year in 2008 and 2009, and the influential midfielder impressed in a deeper-lying role at the World Cup South Africa, before retiring from international football after the tournament.
+He won South American Footballer of the Year in 2008 and 2009, and the influential midfielder impressed in a deeper-lying role at the World Cup in South Africa before retiring from international football after the tournament.

 Most players wouldn’t be able to get away with retiring from international football for the dull qualifying schleps around Europe, and then un-retiring just in time for the glory of a major tournament.
 They certainly wouldn’t be able to pull off the same trick twice.